mapping-commons/sssom/src/docs/spec-formats-rdf.md

 ?subject_id ?predicate_id ?object_id .
 ```

+If so, that behaviour MUST be optional.

-If so, implementations SHOULD NOT inject such triples in the following
+When that behaviour is enabled, implementations SHOULD NOT inject such
-cases:
+triples in the following cases:

 * when the record represents a literal mapping (that is, `subject_type`
   or `object_type` – or both – is set to `rdfs literal`);